Languages

 • Food

-LOTE is a semester-based subject in Years 7 and 8.
+LOTE is a compulsory subject in Years 7 and 8.
 From Year 9 onwards, LOTE (Mandarin) is an elective, where students can extend their study of the Chinese language, social structures, traditions and contemporary cultural practices of diverse Chinese-speaking communities.

 Through various classroom activities we aim to develop students’ language proficiency and promote intercultural understanding.
 What is more, our goal is to prepare our students with a global outlook, who have deepened knowledge and understanding of Australia’s engagement with Asia.